the-events-calendar/gigpress/readme.txt

 = 2.3.25 [2021-02-01] =

+* Fix - When saving an existing show, it now correctly loads the show edit form again with success message.
+* Fix - A few jQuery problems for WordPress 5.6 compatibility.
 * Fix - Support differently named plugin folders instead of hardcoding checks for `/gigpress/`.
 [GP-8]
 * Fix - Prevent PHP warnings for CSV exports.
 [GP-9]
 * Tweak - Added the possibility to view and restore deleted shows.
 [GP-6]